masiuk-mykola/runner-game/readme.md

 ## Rules

-- You should collect more than 40 score per 30 seconds.
+- You should collect more than 40 score per 30 seconds by killing enemies.
 - Don't die.

 ## Screenshot